Skip to Content

 If you’re a Roald Dahl fan, make sure you catch Matilda The Musical showing at the Cambridge Theatre.
 The much-loved children’s book has been adapted for the West End and it is a show that all the family will enjoy.

-The live-stage adaptation will have you hanging on the edge of your seat as Matilda Wormwood follows her dreams of escaping her neglectful parents through her love of literature– but will she get her happy ever after?
+The faithful live-stage adaptation will have you on the edge of your seat and tapping your feet as Matilda Wormwood follows her dreams of escaping her neglectful parents through her love of literature – but will she get her happy ever after?

 Buy Tickets Here